Blythe A. Corbett, Ph.D. : SENSE Lab Director

-Mark E. Klemencic, Research Assistant II
+Mark E. Klemencic, Clinical/Translational Research Coordinator

 Mark is a recent graduate of The Pennsylvania State University, where he completed a Bachelor of Science degree in Psychology (Neuroscience Option) and a minor in biology.
 Mark’s interest and academic background in developmental psychology and neurobiology, especially as they relate to Autism Spectrum Disorder (ASD), led him to the SENSE Lab, where he is excited to participate in the research of the psychobiological underpinnings of and interventions for adolescents with ASD.
 Additionally, Mark is thrilled to participate in Dr. Corbett’s innovative SENSE Theater® program, where his commitment to the performing arts and individuals with ASD intersect.

 Mark plans to apply to Ph.D. programs in clinical psychology within the next few years and is grateful for the opportunity to contribute to and learn more about ASD research here at Vanderbilt.

 Rachel Calvosa is a recent graduate of Vanderbilt University, where she received a Bachelor’s of Science in Child Development and Neuroscience.
 Her academic interests include developmental psychology and brain development, especially in the context of Autism Spectrum Disorder (ASD).
 Rachel has worked with the SENSE Lab as a student for two years, and is grateful for the opportunity to learn more about psychosocial aspects of ASD as well as interventions for adolescents and young adults.
 As an advocate for the positive impact of performing arts, she especially loves seeing how SENSE Theatre® utilizes the power of performance to help build connections and confidence.